-Finding new homes or new purposes for used and unwanted items is what inspired owner-operator Reid Husmer to create Gone For Good.
-The double entendre behind the name means items are gone for good (permanently) from homeowner’s or business owner’s perspective and they are gone for good in terms of going to good causes.
+Finding new homes or new purposes for used and unwanted items is what inspired owner-operator Reid Husmer, to create Gone For Good®.
+The double entendre behind the name means that items are gone for good (permanently) from homeowner’s or business owner’s perspective and they are gone for good in terms of going to good causes.
 Since its founding in 2008, the need and the demand to responsibly dispose of everyday items has increased exponentially.

 Denver Housing Authority • Project Cure • Free the Girls Operation Gratitude • RAFT • Soles 4 Souls • A Precious Child • Metro Caring Open Door Ministries • Hope House • Denver Rescue Mission